How to Have a Clutter-Free Home When You are Messy at Heart

 It was so much easier for me (or so I thought) to drop the stuff in my arms rather than put each item away.
 I would get to it later, I would say to myself, but later simply got buried under more things until that open surface spilled out onto the chairs and finally the floor down below.

-The problem was putting things away after I finished using them was just not going to happen for me.
+The problem was, putting things away after I finished using them was just not going to happen for me.
 It goes against my messy nature, and no matter how hard I try, I still find myself tossing the scissors on the kitchen table instead of putting them in the drawer where I found them

 baskets in a drawer of a kitchen that hold office supplies